Search

 The Art of Project Management

 The problem with the above misconceptions is that these are all things that don’t add a ton of value.
-True project management provides value.
-And even with a project manager in place, projects can still (and will) go awry.
-That’s why project managers are skilled at navigating tough conversations, scope changes, and setting expectations.
+Even with a project manager in place, projects can still (and will) go awry.
+That’s why managers are skilled at navigating tough conversations, scope changes, and setting expectations.

 Project managers also ask strategic questions.
-It’s not just telling people what to do.
-For example, project managers can help visualize outcomes and mitigate risk.
-For example, “So if we go down this path and do it this way, what do you think’s going to happen when we get here?”
+They don’t just tell people what to do.
+For example, managers can help visualize outcomes and mitigate risk.
+For example, “If we go down this path and do it this way, what do you think’s going to happen when we get here?”
 Or, “You know, I see some potential problems with this plan… these are the three things that might happen.
 How can we mitigate that before we get there?”

 There’s also an art to saying “no.” If the client makes a decision that is not what you would make, project managers can say, “Yes, we can do that!
 Here are the consequences of that decision….”